-- No candidate will be eligible to seek the office of Security Council President without having first served as a Security Council Delegate. - No candidate will be eligible to seek the office of International Court of Justice President or Justice without having first served as an ICJ lawyer. - No school shall run more than 4 candidates on the general ballot, no more than 2 may be for the office of General Assembly Vice-President, and each school may only run one candidate for General Assembly President & Secretary General. - The offices of GA Liaison and Security Council Liaison will be application based.
-Schools may have two students apply for GA Liaison and one for SC Liaison. - The offices of President of the International Court, Justices, ICJ Liaison, Video Director, Managing Editor, Blog and Copy Editor, Social Media Director, and Security Council President will be elected by the current ICJ, DGC, and Security Council at the conference.
+- No candidate will be eligible to seek the office of Security Council President without having first served as a Security Council Delegate. - No school shall run more than 5 candidates, no more than 2 may be for the office of General Assembly Vice-President. - The offices of President of the International Court, Justices, ICJ Liaison, Video Producer, Video Editor, Print Managing Editor, Print Layout Editor, and Security Council President will be elected by the current ICJ, DPI, and Security Council at the conference.
 If you have students wishing to run for these offices, they DO NOT count toward your total number of candidates.
-Students may seek these ICJ, DGC, and Security Council offices even if you are already running 4 candidates in the general election. - Candidates are elected to serve at the following year's conference and must be registered to attend said conference.
-(No graduating seniors may run for the following year officer positions) - Should there be offices sought by no candidate, students to fill those positions shall be appointed by the YMCA Center for Civic Engagement.
+Students may seek these ICJ, DPI, and Security Council offices even if you are already running 5 candidates in the full conference election.

+\Should there be offices sought by no candidate, students to fill those positions shall be appointed by the YMCA Center for Civic Engagement.